 Les 110 de Taillevent, Marylebone

 What: Indulge in a luxurious 7-course tasting menu from Les 110 de Taillevent.
-The Christmas Eve menu devised by Head Chef Ross Bryans is a celebration of seasonal British produce with Jersey oysters, Scottish lobster risotto, Cornish sea bass and Yorkshire partridge.
+The past Christmas Eve menus at this London hot spot have celebrated seasonal British produce with dishes including Jersey oysters, Scottish lobster risotto, Cornish sea bass and Yorkshire partridge.
 Wine pairing is optional but highly recommended with a choice of two labels per course carefully selected by the restaurant’s esteemed sommelier.

 Where: 16 Cavendish Square, W1G 9DD